hansbuehler/deephedging/README.md

 ### TensorFlow and Python

 Deep Hedging was developed using Tensorflow 2.7 on Python 37.
 The latest version seems to run with TF 2.6 on Python 3.6 as well.
 Check version compatibility between TensorFlow and Python [here](https://www.tensorflow.org/install/source#cpu).
+The main difference is that TF before 2.7 expects tensors of dimension (nBatch) to be passed as (nBatch,1) which is

 Deep Hedging uses tensorflow-probability which does <i>not</i> provide a robust dependency to the installed tensorflow version.
 If you receive an error you will need to make sure manually that it matches to your tensorflow version [here](https://github.com/tensorflow/probability/releases).